 It’s been three years, and I am on regular follow-ups.
 I still have some issues with my urinary bladder because of Radiation therapy.
 Still, I’m counting my blessings and enjoying every little thing in my life because that is what I choose rather than complaining about anything.
 I didn’t allow uterine cancer to make me weak; I was strong then, and I am strong now.

 Don’t be scared because being scared makes you mentally and physically weak.
-There are things that we cannot control, so just accept and fight with everything.
+We cannot control some things and accept and fight with everything.
 Go to the doctor without delay and keep your health a priority.
-Don’t be so serious, be “bindaas and enjoy your life to the fullest.
+Don’t be so severe, be “bindaas and enjoy your life to the fullest.